eynavbe/OOP_Ex2_python/README.md

 There is a variable that maintains the maximum distance from one vertex to another.
 Whenever a smaller maximum distance is found with a different vertex we will replace, and set it in the variable.
 The vertex that is in the variable after we have checked the maximum distance from all the vertices is the center point and this is the vertex that we return.

-## How to download, run and use the graphical interface:
+## How to run and use the graphical interface:
 Activating the plot_graph function in the GraphAlgo class that receives the DiGraph parameter activates the graphical interface.
 The graphical GUI interface is used in a way that obtains a DiGraph parameter that contains the information needed to create the graph.
 The screen initializes by displaying the DiGraph parameter in the graph by vertices and edge.